How to Effectively Think on your Feet Under Pressure

-Thinking quickly on your feet within the workplace can enhance skills to success, such as achieving the ability to stay focused on task deadlines, problem solving, goal setting and content planning.
+Thinking quickly on your feet within the workplace can enhance skills to success, such as achieving the ability to stay focused on task deadlines, problem-solving, goal setting and content planning.

-Make Sure to Relax
+1. Make Sure to Relax

 It’s understandable that this is often the opposite feeling when you are put under pressure.
 However, for your brain to think, it’s vital to relax and remain calm.
 Make sure to take deep breaths to process the question or request being proposed and how you are going to structure a fast response.

-Take a Step Back and Listen
+2. Take a Step Back and Listen

-Repeat the question
+3. Repeat the question

 Always ask for the question to be repeated if at first, you’re feeling slightly flustered or you just don’t understand what’s initially being proposed.
 Repeating the question will prolong your thinking time and will give you the chance to compose your thoughts, relax and be able to construct a response that emits confidence.

-Stick to one point
+4. Stick to one point

 When put under pressure in a meeting to think quickly there is a high risk that you’ll respond to the question with either too much information or too little.
-Make sure to give a concise answer that provides just enough supporting information instead of delivering a speech which will not just lose your questioners’ attention but also your colleagues.
+Make sure to give a concise answer that provides just enough supporting information, instead of delivering a speech which will not just lose your questioners’ attention but also your listener's.
 Picking one main point will help you stay focused and will allow you to answer accurately.

-Summarise and stop
+5. Summarise and stop